Mass Spectrum in SQCD and Problems with the Seiberg Duality. Another Scenario: Conclusions

-3) Also considered was the case with $\nl$ flavors of smaller masses $\ml$ and $\nh=N_F-\nl$ flavors with larger masses $\mh\,,\,\ml<\mh\ll \la$.
-When $\nl>N_c$\,, all quarks are also in the HQ - phase for all $N_c<N_F<3N_c$\,, and form a large number of hadrons, whose masses depend on their flavor content (see the text), but also there are no any additional lighter pions.
+3) The case with $\nl$ flavors of smaller masses $\ml$ and $\nh=N_F-\nl$ flavors with larger masses $\mh\,,\,0<\ml<\mh\ll \la$ was also considered.
+When $\nl>N_c$\,, all quarks are also in the HQ phase for all $N_c<N_F<3N_c$\,, and form a large number of hadrons whose masses depend on their flavor content (see the main text), but there are no any additional lighter pions also.